Empirical Bayes PCA in high dimensions: The EB-PCA method

-There are a few other important distinctions in perspective between \cite{wang2018empirical} and our work: For the rank-$k$ model, \cite{wang2018empirical} proposes a CAVI scheme that iteratively updates each rank-one component separately, and hence does not learn a joint prior for the multivariate distribution of several PCs.
-For each rank-one component, \cite{wang2018empirical} places a stronger emphasis on sparsity-inducing priors that are unimodal at 0, connecting the approach more to sparse PCA.
-Depending on the characteristics of the data at hand, we believe that a multivariate approach of learning a fully nonparametric joint prior for several PCs has the potential of yielding larger gains.
-We note that \cite{wang2018empirical} develops the algorithm in a more general model of heteroscedastic noise $w_{ij} \sim \cN(0,1/\tau_{ij})$ and proposes empirical estimates also of the variance parameters $\tau_{ij}$, whereas our current analysis is limited to the setting of a uniform noise variance.
+There are a few other distinctions in perspective between EBMF and our work: for the rank-$k$ model, \cite{wang2018empirical} propose a CAVI scheme that iteratively updates each rank-one component separately, and hence does not learn a joint prior for the multivariate distribution of several PCs.
+For each rank-one component, there is a stronger emphasis in \cite{wang2018empirical} on sparsity-inducing priors that are unimodal at 0, connecting the approach more to sparse PCA.
+Depending on the characteristics of the data at hand, we believe that a multivariate approach of learning a fully nonparametric joint prior for several PCs has the potential of yielding improved accuracy.